 1.1.3 Adequacy of the selected space for insulation

 · Place to isolate people who can be detected as suspected or confirmed cases of COVID-19, which should preferably have natural ventilation, or mechanical ventilation system, and have smooth and washable coverings, bathroom, stock of cleaning materials, surgical masks and disposable gloves, thermometer, autonomous waste container, waste bags, used clothes collection bags, kit with water and some non-perishable foods.

 1.1.4 Adequacy of accommodation units

-· Spacing of 24 hours (at least) and 24h when possible between check out and check in.
+· Spacing of 6 hours (at least) and 24h when possible between check out and check in.

 · The definition of specific care for changing bed linen and cleaning in the rooms, privileging two spaced intervals and with adequate protection according to the internal protocol.

 · Removing bed linen and towels without shaking or shaking them, rolling them outwards, without touching the body and transporting them directly to the washing machine.

 · Bed linen / towels duly treated by an external company credited for this purpose